-The Company accounted for its acquisition of AdvanDx by recording all tangible and intangible assets acquired and liabilities assumed at their estimated fair values on the acquisition date, with the remaining unallocated purchase price recorded as goodwill.
+The Company accounted for the acquisition of AdvanDx by recording all tangible and intangible assets acquired and liabilities assumed at their estimated fair values on the acquisition date, with the remaining unallocated purchase price recorded as goodwill.
 The fair value assigned to identifiable intangible assets acquired was determined using an income approach for trade names and customer relationships, and a cost approach for technology.
-The fair values are preliminary, are based on the Company's estimates and may be adjusted from time to time, but no later than July 13, 2016, as better information becomes available.
 The Company received carryover tax basis in the acquired assets and liabilities and no tax basis in the intangible assets (including goodwill) established on the acquisition date.
 As a result, the Company recognized deferred tax assets related to foreign taxing jurisdictions of \$4.3 million (fully offset by a corresponding valuation allowance) and net deferred tax liabilities of \$0.1 million in the U.S. taxing jurisdiction.
 The net deferred tax liability in the U.S. taxing jurisdiction resulted in an income tax benefit related to a reduction in the Company's previously established valuation allowance (which reduction is accounted for outside of purchase accounting).
-The following represents the preliminary allocation of the purchase price (as adjusted for measurement period adjustments):
+The following represents the allocation of the purchase price (as adjusted for measurement period adjustments):

 Total purchase price - fair value of common stock issued \$ 2,584,090

 Fair value of tangible assets acquired:

 Cash \$ 1,367,211

 Receivables 536,406

 Inventory 881,273

 Property and equipment 245,479

 Other assets 359,587

-Fair value of identifable intangible assets acquired:
+Fair value of identifiable intangible assets acquired:

 Customer relationships 1,094,000

 Developed technology 458,000

 Trademarks and tradenames 461,000

-Fair value of goodwill 600,814
+Goodwill 600,814

 Deferred tax liabilities, net 129,095

 Fair value of liabilities assumed 3,290,585

 \$ 2,584,090

 The total consideration paid in the acquisition exceeded the estimated fair value of the tangible and identifiable intangible assets acquired and liabilities assumed, resulting in approximately \$0.6 million of goodwill.
 Goodwill, primarily related to expected synergies gained from combining operations, sales growth from future product offerings and customers, together with certain intangible assets that do not qualify for separate recognition, including assembled workforce, is not tax deductible.
-The Company expensed acquisition-related costs of approximately \$0.5 million related to the Merger in 2015.

-Adjustments to Goodwill
+Adjustments to goodwill